nvoulgaris/blog/content/post/tcr.md

 # Why should I try it

 Now, I understand that TCR may sound extreme (to say the least).
 I can already hear the objections. *"But I will be losing code".
 "But I love the red state".
-"But it sounds so irritating".
+"But it sounds so frustrating".
 "But why would I want to do that?"*.
 These were also *my first thoughts*.
 So, let's try to understand what do we stand to gain from giving TCR a chance.

 ## Baby steps

-If there was a single lesson to be learned from TCR it would be the following:
+If there was a single lesson to be learned from practising TCR it would be the following:

 > The only way to go fast, it to go well

 This is a quote from Uncle Bob, which has shaped my way of thinking around writing code like few others.

 The core idea behind TCR is moving in small steps.
 Moving in baby steps.
 Tiny steps.
-Small enough to keep the tests passing.
+Small enough to be sure that they keep the tests passing.
 Small enough not to risk losing a bunch of code if a test fails.
-The mindset is *"what is the next, small, steady step that I can take towards my goal?"*.
+The philosophy is *"what is the next, small, steady step that I can take towards my goal?"*.

+Moving forwards in small, seemingly insignificant steps can be surprisingly more beneficial than going back and forth.

 ## Gamification

 Practice TCR for 10 minutes and you can't help but notice the gamification element.
 Causing a test to fail feels like making a mistake in a video game and having to start over again.
 Gamification makes us have fun.
-And when we have fun while writing code, we tend to be more creative and we tend to come up with better solutions (this is just my intuition, it is not backed by any study).
-Of course, this coin has two sides, but we will discuss this in depth later on.
+And when we have fun we tend to be more creative and we tend to come up with better solutions (this is just my intuition, it is not backed by any study that I know of).
+Of course, this coin has two sides, but we will discuss this in-depth later on.

 ## Improves refactoring